-- · Quoted prices for similar assets and liabilities in active markets; - · Quoted prices for identical or similar assets and liabilities in markets that are not active, the prices are not current, or price quotations vary substantially either over time or among market makers, or in which little information is released - · Inputs other than quoted prices that are observable for the asset or liability (for example, interest rates and yield curves observable at commonly quoted intervals, implied volatilities and credit spreads); and - Market corroborated inputs.
+- Quoted prices for similar assets and liabilities in active markets; - Quoted prices for identical or similar assets and liabilities in markets that are not active, the prices are not current, or price quotations vary substantially either over time or among market makers, or in which little information is released publicly; Inputs other than quoted prices that are observable for the asset or liability (for example, interest rates and yield curves - Inputs other than quoted prices that are observable for the asset or liability (for example, interest rates and yield curves observable at commonly quoted intervals, implied volatilities and credit spreads); and - Market corroborated inputs.

 Level 3 - Valuations are based on inputs that are unobservable or for which there is limited market activity against which to measure fair value.
-The availability of financial data can vary for different financial assets and is affected by a wide variety of factors, including the type of financial instrument, whether it is new and not vet established in the marketplace, and other characteristics specific to each transaction.
+The availability of financial data can vary for different financial assets and is affected by a wide variety of factors, including the type of financial instrument, whether it is new and not yet established in the marketplace, and other characteristics specific to each transaction.
 To the extent that valuation is based on models or inputs that are unobservable in the market, the determination of fair value requires more judgement.
 Accordingly the degree of judgement exercised by management in determining fair value is greatest for instruments classified in level 3.
 The Group uses prices and inputs as at the measurement date for valuation of these instruments.